Vanilla Ice: Legal issues

-On August 8, 1988, Ice was arrested in South Dallas for illegal drag racing.

 In 1990, Ice was threatened with copyright infringement for use of samples from "Under Pressure" by Queen and David Bowie.
 The matter was settled out of court.

-On June 3, 1991, he was arrested in Los Angeles on firearm charges after threatening a homeless man, James N. Gregory, with a pistol.
+On June 3, 1991, Ice was arrested in Los Angeles on firearm charges after threatening a homeless man, James N. Gregory, with a pistol.
 Gregory had approached Ice's car outside of a supermarket and attempted to sell him a silver chain.
 Ice and his bodyguard were charged with three weapons offenses.
-Ice pleaded no contest.
+Ice pled no contest.

 In January 2001, Ice was arrested by police in Davie, Florida, for assaulting his wife, Laura.
 According to the criminal complaint, Ice and his wife argued as they drove on Interstate 595.
 Ice admitted to pulling hair from her head to prevent her from jumping out of the truck's window.
-He pleaded guilty to charges of disorderly conduct four months later and was sentenced to probation and ordered to attend family therapy sessions.
+He pled guilty to charges of disorderly conduct four months later and was sentenced to probation and ordered to attend family therapy sessions.

-Ice's pet wallaroo, Bucky, and pet goat, Pancho, escaped from his wife's grandmother's home in Port St. Lucie, Florida in November 2004.
+Ice's pet wallaroo, Bucky, and pet goat, Pancho, escaped from his wife's grandmother's home in Port St. Lucie, Florida, in November 2004.
 After wandering around local streets for over a week, the animals were caught and returned to Ice.
 He paid a $220 fine for expired pet tags and an undisclosed fine for the escape of the animals.

-Ice appeared in West Palm Beach court in September 2007 to be arraigned for driving with an expired license.
-In the months leading up to the court hearing, he had been pulled over for doing 74 in a 45-mph zone, violating high-occupancy vehicle lane restrictions and having illegally tinted car windows.

 On April 10, 2008, Ice was arrested in Palm Beach County on a battery charge for allegedly kicking and hitting his wife.
 He was released the following day, after she declared that her husband had only pushed her.
 In court, the couple's neighbor, Frank Morales, stated that it was merely a verbal argument.
 Ice was ordered by a Florida court to stay away from his wife following his arrest, and to communicate with his children only if Morales accompanied him.
-The judge told Ice that he could only contact his wife via telephone.
+The judge told Ice that he could only contact his wife through telephone.
 On April 29, 2008, Ice's lawyers, Bradford Cohen and Joseph LoRusso, were able to get the charges dropped after providing the state attorney with evidence that conflicted with what was originally reported.

 In February 2015, Ice was arrested and charged with residential burglary and grand theft after he allegedly stole furniture, a pool heater, bicycles and other items from a Florida home that he believed to be vacant.
 He later accepted a plea deal which would result in the charges being dropped following his completion of 100 hours of community service and payment of restitution to the estate of the homeowner.